wnam98/EECS341-hotel-reservation-database/README.md

 RA:  ∏Hotel_name (σ Rating >3 (Hotel) )

 ## Complex Queries
-Find the reservation_id of reservations made to hotels that have at least a staff that can speak French:
+**Find the reservation_id of reservations made to hotels that have at least one staff member that can speak French:**

 SELECT reservation_id
 FROM assign_room, Hotel, has_staff, Hotel_staff, StaffLanguage